How to Make a DIY Paper Flower Lantern

 Step 7: Attach the puck light

 The finishing touch is to reattach the puck light to the base.
-Press the velcro pieces gently back together and muss up the frill a bit to give it a more natural look.
+Gently press the Velcro pieces back together and muss up the frill a bit to give it a more natural look.

 Alternate version: Giant two-layer paper flower lantern

-If you want to create a really dramatic statement, you can add a second layer to your cardstock flower.
-Using the same steps outlined above, use a larger circle as your base and cut 32 long spiky petals.
+If you want to create a dramatic statement, add a second layer to your cardstock flower.
+Using the steps outlined above, use a larger circle as your base and cut 32 long spiky petals.
 Rather than curl these petals, fold them in half to create a ridge down the center.

-What you’re going to do is build this outer set of petals around the smaller flower lamp you just made.
-Treat this smaller flower as the puck light center from the main tutorial, but instead of velcro you can hot glue it to the base in the final step since you only need to be able to remove the puck light.
+You’re going to build this outer set of petals around the smaller flower lamp you just made.
+Treat this smaller flower as the puck light center from the main tutorial, but instead of velcro, you can hot glue it to the base in the final step since you only need to be able to remove the puck light.

 You can use a contrasting color for your outer layer, use the same color, or print a pattern or texture on them as I’ve done here.
 Just be sure to print on the front and back of the paper for a more finished look.